KennyRevived/KennyRevived/README.md

-- 👋 Hi, I’m @KennyRevived
+- 👋 Hi, I’m @KennyRevived (Pavel Novikov)
-- 👀 I’m interested in web development, CSS, JS, React, Node.js etc
+- 👀 I’m interested in web development, Python and JS, CSS, React, Node.js,
-- 🌱 I’m currently learning java script
+- 🌱 I’m currently practicing Python and JS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on...
 - 📫 How to reach me ...

 <!---